-Methods are presented for estimating the peak dis- charges of rural, unregulated streams in Virginia.
-A Pearson Type III distribution was fitted to the logarithms of annual peak-discharge records from 363 stream-gaging stations in Virginia to estimate the peak discharge at these stations for recurrence intervals of 2 to 500 years.
-Peak-discharge characteristics for 284 stations were regressed on potential explanatory variables, including drainage area, main channel length, main channel slope, mean basin elevation, percentage of forest cover, mean annual precipitation, and maximum rainfall intensity, by using generalized least-squares multiple-regression analysis.
-Stations were grouped into eight peak-discharge regions based on the five physiographic provinces in the State, and equations are presented for each region.
-Alternative equations using drainage area only are presented for each region.
-Alternative equations using drainage area only are presented for each region.
-Methods and sample computations are provided to estimate peak discharges for recurrence intervals of 2 to 500 years at gaged and ungaged sites in Virginia, and to adjust the regression estimates for sites where nearby gaged-site data are available.
+Methods are presented for estimating the peak discharges of rural, unregulated streams in Virginia.
+A Pearson Type III distribution is fitted to the logarithms of the unregulated annual peak-discharge records from 363 stream-gaging stations in Virginia to estimate the peak discharge at these stations for recurrence intervals of 2 to 500 years.
+Peak-discharge characteristics for 284 unregulated stations are divided into eight regions based on physiographic province, and regressed on basin characteristics, including drainage area, main channel length, main channel slope, mean basin elevation, percentage of forest cover, mean annual precipitation, and maximum rainfall intensity.
+Regression equations for each region are computed by use of the generalized least-squares method, which accounts for spatial and temporal correlation between nearby gaging stations.
+This regression technique weights the significance of each station to the regional equation based on the length of records collected at each cation, the correlation between annual peak discharges among the stations, and the standard deviation of the annual peak discharge for each station.

 Additional publication details

 |Title||Methods for estimating the magnitude and frequency of peak discharges of rural, unregulated streams in Virginia|